enasequence/read_docs/submit/assembly.rst

 your submissions to ENA.

-The ERZ accession can be used to access information on the progress of the internal processing of each assembly through the `Webin Submissions Portal (WSP) <general-guide/submissions-portal.html>`_.
+The ERZ accession can be used to access information on the progress of the internal processing of each assembly through the `Webin Portal <general-guide/submissions-portal.html>`_.
 You can also use this service to see the assigned chromosome, contig, and scaffold accessions.
-Please follow the WSP link to learn more about this.
+Please follow the Webin Portal link to learn more about this.
 See individual submission guidelines for information on what accessions you will receive for each assembly type.